 The PALS Wisconsin Resource Center, a website specifically for Wisconsin educators includes an FAQ page with commonly asked questions regarding administration, scoring, and training.
 Please review the information developed specifically for Wisconsin by visiting http://www.palswisconsin.info.

-Professional development modules for kindergarten teachers who administer PALS is available online at the PALS Wisconsin Resource Center.
-Kindergarten teachers should have access to their PALS kits when viewing these modules.
+Professional development modules for teachers who administer PALS is available online at the PALS Wisconsin Resource Center.
+Teachers should have access to their PALS kits when viewing these modules.
 All educators who will administer PALS need to complete the series of six 15-minute modules and the accompanying certification assessment prior to administering PALS.
 For educators who have already completed the administration modules and desire to review the materials, the modules will remain available during subsequent administration windows.

-- A Spanish language version of PALS is currently being piloted.
+- A Spanish language version of PALS is currently being piloted for kindergarten.
 Schools are allowed to administer the Spanish language version to any students that they feel would benefit from being assessed in Spanish; however, they are still required to administer the English language version.
 DPI recommends that schools limit use of this additional Spanish option to students enrolled in a Spanish dual-language immersion program.
 For schools that elect to also use the Spanish language version, contact PALS at 1-888-728-7257.

-- Guidelines for students who may need accommodations in order to complete PALS can be found at the PALS Wisconsin Resource Center at http://www.palswisconsin.info/accommodations.html.
+- Guidelines for students who may need accommodations in order to complete PALS can be found at the PALSWisconsin Resource Center at http://www.palswisconsin.info/accommodations.html.
 To request Braille or Deaf/Hard of Hearing PALS materials, contact Duane Dorn at DPI.

 PALS Contact Information

 Department of Public Instruction Contact Information